Stick Up For Your Feelings!

 Whole body listening, Social Skills, Defining and Recognizing Feelings, Eye Contact

-Have each child choose 3 feelings.
+- Have each child choose 3 feelings.
 I give them a list to choose from.
-You can make up your own list or find a list on the internet.
-I use one like this: http://www.psychpage.com/learning/library/assess/feelings.html.
+You can make up your own list or find a list of feelings on the internet.
+You may need to help the kids define some of the feelings words.

 The set-up is the same as in Game 1 but this version is an ongoing activity that runs in the background.
 For instance, I set up the game at the beginning of a session.
 We make our feelings sticks and then transition to doing other activities.
 This way the child does not know when the feeling will be acted out so they need to pay attention.
+The children are told to act out a feeling sometime while we are playing or working, but try not to be obvious about it!
+The other "players" job is to notice and say when they see a feeling being acted out.
 By the end of our time together the goal is to score 3 points each.
-The first time I tried this with one child I had to prompt him to pay attention but after that he averaged identifying 2/3 during our sessions.
+The first time I tried this with one child I had to prompt him to pay attention but after that, he averaged identifying 2/3 during our sessions.
 What was really marvelous is that it was his idea that I play, too.
 His eye contact has absolutely improved.
 He carefully studies both his expressions and mine and an even better bonus is that this boy who used to rarely pretend, is now pretending all sorts of scenarios that match the feelings!